 This page is dedicated to UK trade policy, including the Free Trade Agreement (FTA) programme and upcoming sustainability regulations impacting trade.
 It displays our positions on FTA negotiations, guidance on signed FTAs, as well as trade and sustainability policy.
 Jonathan Reynolds, the Secretary of State for the Department for Business and Trade, announced that the government is committed to continue the FTA programme, including negotiations with the Gulf Cooperation Council, India, Israel, South Korea, Switzerland and Turkey.

-We have put together a paper for FDF members that provides a comprehensive overview of the status of UK trade negotiations and concluded preferential trade agreements.
-It is regularly updated to reflect latest developments.
+We have produced a paper for FDF members thet provides a comprehensive overview of the status of UK trade negotiations and concluded preferential trade agreements.
+It is regularly updated to reflect latest developments and key announcements from the Department for Business and Trade (DBT) and includes links to:

 FDF's preferential trade tracker

-We are continually engaging with government on the majority of trade negotiations, please see below a summary of feedback requests we need from members.
+We are continually engaging with government on trade policy, please see below a summary of feedback requests we need from members.

 UK trade agreements in negotiation